Supporting a Neurodiverse Trainee

 Resources

 These resources have been put together to support trainers supervising a neurodiverse trainee.
-Some of these resources aim to increase your knowledge, access support or sign post your trainee to.
+You can use these resources to increase your knowledge, to access support, or you can signpost your trainees to them.

 1. What is neurodiversity?